kirilliliych/DemoInt/README.md

 ***
 ## Brief introduction
-C++11 provided us plenty of new things, and in this whole bunch such novelties as __rvalue references__ and __move semantics__ can be noticed.
+C++11 provided us plenty of new things, and in this whole bunch of novelties such examples as __rvalue references__ and __move semantics__ can be noticed.
 Although it may seem that these entities are peculiarly similar to lvalue references and copy semantics accordingly, they introduce some new ideas to C++.